Jack Harwell Detention Center, TX

 Sending Money

-Posting an immigration bond connected to Jack Harwell Detention Center?
-Payment is limited to money orders, cashier's checks, or certified checks.
-For bonds over $10,000, you must use a single cashier's check or certified check—not multiple instruments.
-Make the payment payable to the US Department of Homeland Security or Immigration and Customs Enforcement (ICE).
-If you'd rather not post bond in person, a licensed immigration bond agent can post it electronically for you.
-Agents typically charge a fee, commonly in the 2%–10% range.
-Many families choose this route to avoid traveling to ICE ERO facilities.
-Note: some ICE locations (like Otay Mesa and El Paso) don't accept in-person bond posting, so electronic posting or ICE-ERO offices may be your only option.
+Posting an immigration bond requires specific payment types: money orders, cashier's checks, or certified checks.
+For bonds over $10,000, you must use a single cashier's check or certified check.
+Make the payment payable to the U.S. Department of Homeland Security or Immigration and Customs Enforcement (ICE).
+If you'd rather not handle posting in person, a licensed immigration bond agent can post electronically on your behalf.
+Agents typically charge 2% to 10% of the bond amount, and this option helps you avoid traveling to ICE ERO offices that some facilities require.
+Some ICE-contracted facilities don't accept in-person posting, so confirm local rules or use an agent when needed.

 Read full guide